joshwolff1/cs238-final-project/README.md

 Disagreement can make conversation difficult.
 In today’s world, issues of importance often become incredibly polarizing.
 Given the pandemic, certain conversations –withanti-maskers, for example –areall the more necessary.
 Taking the proper precautions could prevent tens of thousandsof deaths innationwide.
 We seek to develop a chatbot that learns to have these difficult conversations, actively learning the best policy to convince a COVID-19 skeptic to take proper safety precautions regarding the pandemic.

 # Approach
 First, we created a Facebook chat using Facebook API.
-Then, we took three reinforcement learning algorithms: Q-learning, Sarsa and Value Iteration, and applied them on synthetic data to train the chatbot.
-To sample the data, we designed an algorithm that uses Multinomial distribution.
+Then, we took three reinforcement learning algorithms: Q-learning, Sarsa and Value Iteration, and applied them on synthetic data to train the chatbot. <br />
+To sample the data, we designed an algorithm that randomly assigned a multinomial distribution to the set of possible replies to a message we sent. <br />
+1) Sample from this distribution, given a state and an action
+2) The sampled reply from the user is the state prime <br />

 State: User response <br />
 Actions: list of possible next questions to ask <br />